alexshpilkin/studies/condit.md

-([`ALERT`/`EXCEPT`/`RESUME`][9] of Guy and Rayburn, which uses a more convenient syntax, and [`EXCEPTION`/`TRAP`][10] of Roye, which is essentially `THROW`/`CATCH` by another name) insist on restoring the data stack pointer after a non-local exit.
-This is perhaps suitable if they are to be used as an error-handling construct exactly as envisioned by the authors, but completely inappropriate if a general non-local control transfer is desired, as it is here.
+([`ALERT`/`EXCEPT`/`RESUME`][9] of Guy and Rayburn, which uses a more convenient syntax, and [`EXCEPTION`/`TRAP`][10] of Roye, which is essentially `THROW`/`CATCH` by another name) insist on restoring the data stack pointer.
+This is perhaps suitable if they are to be used as an error-handling construct exactly as envisioned by the authors, but completely inappropriate if an arbitrary amount of data needs to be passed during the transfer, as here.

 To add insult to injury, ANS-style stack-restoring `THROW` and `CATCH` are straightforwardly, if a tad inefficiently, implementable in terms of